TalosUVS/Airborne-Disease-Transmission-Risk-Evaluator/Code/Arduino Code/project_arduino/README (IMPORTANT).md

 ## 🔧 Files

-- `FluRiskSensor.ino`: Main firmware for the ESP32
+- `FluRiskSensor.ino`: Main firmware for your microcontroller.
 - `riskClassifier.h`: Decision tree logic for flu risk prediction

 ## 📲 How to Use

-1. Upload the `.ino` sketch to your ESP32.
+1. Upload the `.ino` sketch to your microcontroller.
 2. Connect to the `RoomSensorAP` network (default password: `12345678`).
 3. Open a browser and go to the IP shown in Serial Monitor (e.g., `192.168.4.1`).
 4. View sensor data and submit room details for risk prediction.